ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

-# Develop Generative AI Solutions With Azure OpenAI
+# How to Develop Generative AI Solutions With Azure OpenAI

 ## Introduction